omer1C/vae_face_producer/README.md

 pip install -r requirements.txt
 ```
 In order to train the model please follow the next instructions:
-(In order to train the model it recommend to have a GUP in your computer)
+(It is recommended to have a GPU in your computer in order to train the model.)
 - Enter number of epochs (int).
 - Enter latent dimension (int).
 - Enter learning rate (int), 5e-3 is recommended.